 Air jets are smaller than whirlpool jets and are usually located along the lower perimeter of the tub or on the bottom.
 With an air tub, you can get 10-30 dime-sized jets.
 Some air tubs allow you to adjust these jets for more or less power.
 With whirlpools, usually there are fewer jets, commonly 4-16.

 Unlike a whirlpool tub that may or may not come with a heating element, air tubs almost always have a heater.

 An air tub can be easier to maintain and clean than a whirlpool, which can collect mildew in the lines, unless you purchase a whirlpool with antimicrobial piping.
 To clean a whirlpool tub, you add a cleaning solution while the tub is running.
 Air tubs, on the other hand, are self-cleaning and self-drying.

 If you simply can’t decide between an air tub and a whirlpool tub, you can opt for both!
 Combo tubs offer the best of both worlds: You can run the air tub jets one day, the whirlpool jets the next, and the following day run all the jets together.
 Ahhh!

 But be prepared to pay for this ultimate spa luxury.
-The highly-rated Woodbridge Air Jetted and Whirlpool Freestanding Tub is an example of a great combo tub.
-(See it on Amazon here.)
+The highly-rated (and gorgeous!)
+DKB Dylan Jetted Tub on Amazon is a great example of a combo tub.
+See it here on Amazon.

 Getting a New Tub as Part of a Bathroom Remodel?